 International applicants must also submit scores from an English proficiency exam such as IELTS, TOEFL, or PTE and must get their transcripts officially translated.
 Interviews are conducted on an invitation-only basis once the admissions committee has reviewed your initial application.

-2. What is the minimum GMAT/GRE score required for admission to Michigan Ross’ full-time MBA program?
+2. What Is the Minimum GMAT/GRE Score Required for Admission to Michigan Ross’ Full-Time MBA Program?

 There are no minimum score requirements for either exam or any other standardized test score that Michigan Ross accepts.
 Standardized test scores are just one of many factors when your candidacy for the MBA program is being considered.

-3. How much work experience do I need to be able to apply for Michigan Ross’ full-time MBA?
+3. How Much Work Experience Do I Need to be Able to Apply for Michigan Ross’ Full-Time MBA?

 Michigan Ross does not have a specific number of years of work experience that they require all applicants to have before applying.
 However, most Michigan Ross students have at least two years of work experience by the time that they start the program, and the average Michigan Ross student enters the program with five years of work experience.

 You can read through the personal stories that these students have posted about their experiences at Michigan Ross, and you can also reach out to them using their personal email addresses, which are linked to each of their profiles on the site.

-5. Can I access and compare Ross MBA Employment Reports from previous years?
+5. Can I Access and Compare Ross MBA Employment Reports From Previous Years?